wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/relayer.md

 - [IWormholeReceiver](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IWormholeReceiver.sol) - this is the interface you are responsible for implementing.
 It allows the selected Delivery Provider to deliver messages/VAAs to your contract.
 - [IDeliveryProvider](https://github.com/wormhole-foundation/wormhole/blob/main/ethereum/contracts/interfaces/relayer/IDeliveryProvider.sol) - this interface represents the delivery pricing information for a given relayer network.
 Each delivery provider implements this on every blockchain they support delivering from.

-Check the [deployed contracts page](../../reference/contracts.md) for contract addresses on each supported blockchain.
+Check the [EVM page](../evm/README.md) for contract addresses on each supported blockchain.

-Check the [Hello Wormhole page] for a quick example on using these interfaces!
+Check the [Hello Wormhole page](../../../tutorials/quick-start/hello-wormhole/README.md) for a quick example on using these interfaces!

 # Delivery Guarantees & Delivery Failures